alexblyth/autonomous-landing-page/README.md

 This workshop provides an overview of the Autonomous Transaction Processing service in Oracle Cloud Infrastructure.
 You will create your own ATP Database via the console and OCI API, load and query data, and deploy a node.js application using ATP as the data store.

-Labs are found at: https://alexblyth.github.io/atp-roadshow-2019/
+Labs are found at: [Autonomous Transaction Processing Workshop](https://alexblyth.github.io/atp-roadshow-2019/)

 ### Oracle Autonomous Data Warehouse

 This workshop provides an overview of the Autonomous Data Warehouse service in Oracle Cloud Infrastructure.
 You will create your own ADW Database via the console, load and query data, and deploy Oracle Analytics Cloud (or Oracle Data Visualisation Desktop) to further analyse and visualise data.
 Additional labs showcasing the Machine Learning and notebook capabilities.

-Labs are found at: https://alexblyth.github.io/
+Labs are found at: [Autonomous Data Warehouse Workshop](https://alexblyth.github.io/)